winnieftw/Weather-App/README.md

 # Weather Application

-Enter a name of the city and it will return back infomration regarding it!
+Enter a name of the city and it will return back its weather info!

 ## About the API
 ### Home Page(GET)